aikopras/SafetyDecoder/extras/Description.md

 - Green  LED: Remote control by the computer: watchdog function is active
 - Red    LED: watchdog relay is released
 - Extra  LED: no special meaning

-### Hardware ###
-The safety decoder hardware can be found on https://oshwlab.com/aikopras/watchdog-decoder